Video Download: What Is Metabolism Heres What You Need To Know Part 1

 One clinical study revealed that a forty-five-minute bike ride could increase metabolism over the course of the next twelve hours.

-A healthy exercise routine which combines cardio, HIIT and weight training will produce the maximum level of benefit.
+A healthy exercise routine that combines cardio, HIIT, and weight training will produce the maximum level of benefit.

 Enjoy That Cup of Coffee GUILT-FREE

 In addition to tasting good and increasing your alertness, coffee is highly effective at speeding up your metabolism.
 Coffee is a highly efficient means to get a jolt of caffeine without downing too many empty calories.